Getting Started

 image: ubuntu:22.04

-# Command needs to be explicitly set; image default will not work for now
+# Command must be explicitly set; image default is not used

 command: ['sleep', '3600']